sayanjit082805/Sports-Classifier/README.md

 # Overview

 This project implements a convolutional neural network (CNN) based on Google's EfficientNet architecture to classify images of various sports.
-The model has been fineyned
+The model has been fine-tuned after the initial training in order to increase accuracy.

 # Dataset